 What Medical Tests Are Used To Assess Heart Disease Risk?

-Preventative Diagnostic Center uses medical imaging to allow your doctor to see what’s happening inside you.
-When you book a preventative medical scan near your location, you can be confident you’ll get a clear picture of your heart, valves, and arteries.
-A heart disease scan can identify blockages and other issues if you have physiological factors that increase your risk of heart disease.
+Preventative Diagnostic Center offers a helpful heart scan to assess heart disease risk.
+This low-dose CT scan will help you be confident you’ll get a clear picture of your heart, valves, and arteries.
+A heart disease scan can also identify blockages and other issues if you have physiological factors that increase your risk of heart disease.